MartyWYCheng/minimal/index.md

-# Resume
+# About me

-Ambitious and resourceful researcher with proven experience in rapid prototyping, robotics, prosthetics, academic/grant writing, and public speaking.
-Great passion for finding creative solutions to tough challenges.
-Thrives in all aspects of an interdisciplinary engineering project and excels in communicating complex ideas.
-Highly interested in AI and data analytics applications in Human-Robot Interaction (HRI) and Human-Computer Interaction (HCI).
+Hello!
+My name is Wen-Yu Cheng, but everyone calls me Marty!
+I've been passionate about creating things from a young age and have proven to be a resourceful researcher with large amounts of experience in rapid prototyping, robotics, and prosthetics.
+My passions also extend to communicating complex ideas in academic/grant writing, public speaking, and making web content.
+I've also led numerous project groups that have been rewarded with awards and extra funding.
+Helping people understand and solving tough problems makes me happier than anything else!
+I am currently in the final stages of my PhD program in Computer Science, and I'm highly interested in AI and data analytics applications in Human-Robot Interaction (HRI) and Human-Computer Interaction (HCI).

 # Experience

+## Systems Engineer
+11/2023 – 03/2024
+**Golden Hour Medical**
+Boca Raton, FL

+- Pioneered new life-saving automatic tourniquet technology was instrumental in bringing the prototype design into production.

 ## Research Assistant
 08/2018 – Present